fmacpro/horseman-article-parser/README.md

 Check out the compromise plugin [docs](https://observablehq.com/@spencermountain/compromise-plugins) for more info.

-## Troubleshooting (CLI)

-- Skipped vs Error: The batch sampler treats known non-HTML or forbidden archives as `skip`, not `err`.
-  - Examples: PDFs, non-http(s) schemes, certain mailing list archives.
-- 4xx preflight: The sampler does a quick HEAD/GET probe with realistic headers before parsing.
-  - If you see `preflight 4xx`, the URL likely blocks scraping or is dead.
-It’s skipped early to save time.
-- Site-specific behavior: Use `scripts/crawl-tweaks.json` to set headers, cookies, or navigation for a domain.
-  - Example: set `goto.waitUntil: "networkidle2"`, add cookies, or disable interception for a host.
-- Timeouts: Increase via `TEST_TIMEOUT_MS` (single test) or raise the batch timeout (last arg to `tests/sample-run.js`).

 ## Development

 Please feel free to fork the repo or open pull requests to the development branch.
 I've used [eslint](https://eslint.org/) for linting.